Synonym(s)

 - Infants or older children:

-- Alternative: Benzyl benzoate 10% (e.g. Antiscabiosum Mago 10% for children, if necessary co-treatment of the capillitium possible, because as emulsion washable out of the hair; or apply benzyl benzoate emulsion 10 or 25 % ( R027 ) 1 time/day, apply over 3 days, then shower off.
+- Alternatively: Benzyl benzoate 10% (e.g. Antiscabiosum Mago 10% for children, if necessary co-treatment of the capillitium possible, as emulsion can be washed out of the hair; or apply benzyl benzoate emulsion 10 or 25 % ( R027 ) once/day, apply for 3 days, then rinse off

 - Immunosuppressed patients:

-- In case of recurrence, in addition to local therapy, peroral application of ivermectin.
+- In case of recurrence, in addition to local therapy: oral application of ivermectin

 - Severely eczematized patients:

-- Pretreatment with a glucocorticoid externum (e.g. 1% hydrocortisone cream) for 2-3 days; followed by classical antiscabi therapy.
+- 2-3 days pre-treatment with a glucocorticoid externum (e.g. 1% hydrocortisone cream); then classic antiscabial therapy.

 Internal therapyThis section has been translated automatically.

-In case of therapy resistance (frequent in patients with HIV infection), systemic therapy with ivermectin (e.g. Driponin® or Scabioral®) is recommended.
+Systemic therapy with ivermectin (e.g. Driponin® or Scabioral®) is recommended in cases of resistance to therapy (more common in patients with HIV infection).
 Dosage: 200 µg/kg bw p.o. (max. up to 400 μg/kg bw) as a single dose, in cases of doubt always round up to whole 3 mg tablets.
-There is no maximum limit to the number of tablets to be taken.
-Calculated number of tablets to be taken all at once (with water) and 2 hours apart with a meal (empty stomach).
-This is usually a one-time treatment.
+There is no maximum limit for the number of tablets to be taken.
+Take the calculated number of tablets at once (with water) and 2 hours apart with a meal (empty stomach).
+This is usually a single treatment.
 Treatment may need to be repeated after 2-4 weeks.
-A return to communal facilities can take place after 24 hours according to the RKI recommendations (see source 1) if ivermectin is taken correctly.
+A return to communal facilities can take place after 24 hours in accordance with the RKI recommendations (see source 1) if ivermectin is taken correctly.

 NaturopathyThis section has been translated automatically.